WolfSoko/wol-sok-mono/README.md

 rxjs and use it as much as I can.
 For components, I use Angular-Material.
 CSS wise I use grid and flex layout.

-This project was generated with [Nx](https://nx.dev/l/a/getting-started/intro)
+This project utilizes heavyly the features of [Nx](https://nx.dev/l/a/getting-started/intro) Monorepo

-To deploy it I use github actions and AWS S3, with Cloudfront

 ## ws-thanos